joejoe909/TimedQuiz/readMe.md

-## This is the start of the Quiz Template Javascript program.
+## This is the start of the Quiz Template Javascript webpage.

 The Quiz template should begin with a Intro page that gives an intro to the test.